velartrill/velartrill.github.io/orig/kestrel.md

 *Crap.*

 The Shatterhawk.
 Local design, League engineering and tech.
 Vertical take-off and landing.
 Able to switch between hover and high-speed scramjet flight.
-They're gunships, meant to get from one place to another in the blink of an eye and then unload white hot death on the adversary while her ears are still ringing from the sonic boom.
+They're gunships, able to random-walk fast enough that orbital precision assets can't hit them, meant to get from one place to another in the blink of an eye and then unload white hot death on the adversary while her ears are still ringing from the sonic boom.

 There's over thirty blue dots on the screen, moving fast.
 I didn't realize we had that many in service already.
 Last I heard we were still in the prototype stage.
 I guess Silverdawn liked her new toys.